Amazon (company): Amazon.com

-Amazon.com is an e-commerce platform that sells many product lines, including media (books, movies, music, and software), apparel, baby products, consumer electronics, beauty products, gourmet food, groceries, health and personal care products, industrial & scientific supplies, kitchen items, jewelry, watches, lawn and garden items, musical instruments, sporting goods, tools, automotive items, toys and games, and farm supplies and consulting services.
+Amazon.com sells products in many categories, including media (books, movies, music, and software), apparel, baby products, consumer electronics, beauty products, gourmet food, groceries, health and personal care products, industrial and scientific supplies, kitchen items, jewelry, watches, lawn and garden items, musical instruments, sporting goods, tools, automotive items, toys and games, and farm supplies and consulting services.
 Amazon websites are country-specific (for example, amazon.com for the US and amazon.co.uk for UK) though some offer international shipping.

 Visits to amazon.com grew from 615 million annual visitors in 2008, to more than 2 billion per month in 2022.
-The e-commerce platform is the 12th most visited website in the world.
+The e-commerce platform is the world's 12th most visited.

-In February 2024, Amazon announced its first chatbot was first "Rufus" in the US and in July, it was widely available to all customers in the US.

-"Rufus" is now available in the US, India and the UK which helps the shoppers get product recommendations, get shopping list advice, compare products and see what other customers have responded to their specific questions.

 Results generated by Amazon's search engine are partly determined by promotional fees.
 The company's localized storefronts, which differ in selection and prices, are differentiated by top-level domain and country code: